Close Down Information

 c) There are no other additional fees or charges.
 You may read about additional fees or charges in EZYPAY's terms and conditions, however, you won't ever pay any of these, we have absorbed them for you :)

-a) Practicing between lessons is definitely encouraged.
+a) Practicing between lessons is STRONGLY encouraged.
 You'll get the most out of your lessons with regular practice.

-c) We find it takes some time for a child to discover the joy of music for themselves but when they do, they begin to consistently practice without being asked.
+c) We find it can take some time for a child to discover the joy of music for themselves and ignite a passion for practice but when they do, they begin to consistently practice without being asked and start to make fast progress.

 2) AMOUNT OF PRACTICE TIME

-a) For kids between Year 1 and Year 3, we recommend 30 minutes a week.
+a) For kids between Year 1 and Year 3, we recommend 30 minutes a week, or 5 mins per day, 10 mins every other day.

-b) For kids in Year 4 to 6, we recommend at least an hour per week.
+b) For kids in Year 4 to 6, we recommend at least an hour per week, or 10 mins per day, 20 mins every other day.

-c) For high school students, we expect between two to five hours per week.
+c) For high school students, we expect between two to five hours per week, or 30 - 60 mins per day, 60 mins every other day.

-d) Students of any age, as they become more competent and dedicated, should aim to increase practice to an hour or two each day.
-Some of the greatest musicians practice for over eight hours a day!
+d) Students of any age, as they become more competent and dedicated, should aim to increase their practice time to an hour or two each day.
+Some of the greatest musicians of all time practice for over ten hours a day.
+If you want to become real pro, research shows it requires 10,000 hours over no more than 10 years, that’s at least 3 hours per day for 10 years.

 e) For effective practice, have a set daily routine that focuses on one aspect of your playing each day, for five days a week.